Cosmo-Tech/cosmotech-api-csharp-client/docs/UserApi.md

             try
             {
-                // Get the details of an user
-                User result = apiInstance.GetCurrentUser();
+                // Get the details of the logged-in User User result = apiInstance.GetCurrentUser();
                 Debug.WriteLine(result);
             }